sabren/blaze/pyweek2/README.txt

 MouseButton1	Fire left cannon
 MouseButton2	Fire right cannon
 Escape		In-game menu/pause

-These controls can be modified via the options section in the main menu.
+F9		Take a screenshot

 Enemies for now are shore-based artillery.
 These will not move but their weapons will eventually destroy your ship if you give them time.